- What is MATCH Lab?

 We’re able to fund up to 25 participants to attend the two-day fundraising and professional development clinic in Melbourne and receive up to $10,000 in matched funding from us for their fundraising campaign.

 Yes!
-However, we’ve broadened our criteria to include other forms of fundraising campaigns and private sector support.
-An important part of MATCH Lab is the development, with our help, of the fundraising strategy that’s right for you, your practice and your project.
+However, an important part of MATCH Lab is the development, with our help, of the fundraising strategy that’s right for you, your practice and your project.

 - Can you help me write my application?

-We’re always here to help!
-We’ve developed new resources and case studies on our website that help you think holistically about your professional practice and develop knowledge about the various income streams available to artists across government funding, crowdfunding, donations, foundations, sponsorship, and selling products and services.
+We’ve developed resources and case studies on our website that help you think holistically about your professional practice and develop knowledge about the various income streams available to artists across government funding, crowdfunding, donations, foundations, sponsorship, and selling products and services.
 Our expectation is that you have taken the time to read these important resources before applying.

 - How do I maximise my chances of a success?

-Most importantly: read all the resources we’ve put together for you.
-Read the guidelines and expression of interest form thoroughly before you apply, and well before the closing date!
+The most important thing you can do is read all the resources we’ve put together for you.
+Read the guidelines and application forms thoroughly before you apply, and well before the closing date!

 - What do you mean by ‘leveraging’?